-Consultation with people affected by a new policy is a normal part of good practice in decision making, and is an essential part of the analysis.
+Proportionate and relevant consultation with people affected by a new policy is a normal part of good practice in decision making, and is an essential part of the analysis.
 The identification of who is affected by the change will largely dictate who should be consulted.
 For any major project or policy related to staff and students the campus Trades Unions/Students Union would be included in the consultation.
 The following staff networks can help provide input in relation to impact on protected characteristics:

 - BAME Staff Network

-- LGBT Staff network
+- LGBT+ Staff network

+- Sussex Parent and Carer Network

 - Staff Disability Network

 - Trans and Non-Binary Staff Network